-- A 13-member CHASE Board including five hospital members, one statewide hospital organization member, one health insurance organization or carrier member, one health care industry member, two consumers, one health insurance member, and, two Department of Health Care Policy and Financing members.
+- A 13-member CHASE Board including 5 hospital members, 1 statewide hospital organization member, 1 health insurance organization or carrier member, 1 health care industry member, 2 consumers, 1 health insurance member, and 2 Department of Health Care Policy and Financing members.

 - Additional information about the CHASE Board, including meeting agendas and minutes, can be found on the CHASE Board page.